 Insufficient Evidence to Rate Effectiveness for...

-More evidence is needed to rate niacin and niacinamide for these uses.
+More evidence is needed to rate niacinamide for these uses.

-Niacinamide is LIKELY SAFE for most people when taken by mouth.
+When taken by mouth: Niacinamide is LIKELY SAFE for most adults .
 Unlike niacin, niacinamide does not cause flushing.
-However, niacinamide might cause minor adverse effects such as stomach upset, intestinal gas, dizziness, rash, itching, and other problems.
+However, niacinamide might cause minor side effects such as stomach upset, gas, dizziness, rash, itching, and other problems .

 Special Precautions & Warnings: